Top Maui Wedding Preparation Tips

 #19 Stay Healthy & Mindful

 Stress eating is a real thing, and the urge to grab plate after plate of loco moco can be too tempting to pass up when you arrive on Maui.
-The last thing you want, however, is to have to make last minute alterations to your wedding garments!
-Make healthy choices a habit, and beware of sun if you’ve spent the last few months in winter clothing!
+The last thing you want, however, is to have to make last-minute alterations to your wedding garments!
+Make healthy choices a habit, and beware of the sun if you’ve spent the last few months in winter clothing!

 #20 Wear (or Bring) Comfortable Footwear